yinglinglow/yinglinglow.github.io/_posts/2018-02-13-GAN-walkthrough.md

 1_1_2_downloading_wiki_pics.py
 ```

 - 2,000 logos scraped from Google Images (for quality)
 Use this: [https://github.com/hardikvasa/google-images-download](https://github.com/hardikvasa/google-images-download) from Hardik Vasa
 Use various keywords such as 'logo', 'logo circle', 'logo simple', 'logo vector', etc
-Be sure to look through your logos manually and ensure that they are of good quality.
+Be sure to look through your logos manually and ensure that:
+    - All white background
+    - Avoid words as much as possible

 Alternatively, you can download the folder of pictures I used, here: